-Dear Chairman Wicker and Ranking Member Cantwell:
+Dear Chair Cantwell and Ranking Member Wicker:

-The Main Street Privacy Coalition (MSPC), a coalition of 19 national trade associations representing more than a million American businesses,1 appreciates your focus on the need for federal data privacy legislation and offer this statement for the hearing record.
+The Main Street Privacy Coalition (MSPC), a coalition of 19 national trade associations representing more than a million American businesses,1 appreciates your focus on the need for federal data privacy protections and offers this statement for the hearing record.
 MSPC is comprised of a broad array of national trade associations representing businesses that line America's Main Streets.
 From retailers to REALTORSTM, hotels to home builders, grocery stores to restaurants, gas stations to travel plazas, and self-storage to convenience stores, MSPC member companies interact with consumers day in and day out.
 Our members' businesses can be found in every town, city and state in our nation, providing jobs, supporting our economy and serving Americans as a vital part of their communities.

 Collectively, the industries that MSPC member associations represent directly employ nearly 34 million Americans and constitute over one-fifth of the U.S. economy by contributing \$4.5 trillion (or 21.8%) to the U.S. gross domestic product (GDP).
 Our success depends on maintaining trusted relationships with our customers and clients: trust that the goods and services we provide are high quality and offered at competitive prices; and trust that the information customers provide to us is kept secure and used responsibly.
-For these reasons, our associations are actively engaged in the discussions surrounding data privacy and have come together to support enactment of a comprehensive and uniform federal data privacy law.
+For these reasons, our associations are actively engaged in the discussions surrounding data privacy and continue to work together to support Congress's enactment of a comprehensive and uniform federal data privacy law.

 MSPC is dedicated to the enactment of a federal data privacy law that creates privacy obligations for all businesses handling consumers' personal information, and we support the Committee's efforts to bring greater attention to the need for a such a law.
 We strongly believe that the views of Main Street businesses should be considered on this issue given that Main Street represents the backbone of the United States economy.
-Main Street businesses, many of whom have remained open to continue to serve consumers during the COVID-19 pandemic, will bear the full burden of regulatory obligations under some proposed privacy bills the committee is now considering, which largely exempt telecommunications companies and big tech service providers from similar obligations to protect consumer privacy.
-Further, despite federal data privacy legislation being motivated by privacy violations that occurred at social media and technology companies, much legislation has focused on Main Street businesses and not financial institutions, data brokers and social media companies that routinely process more sensitive consumer information.
+Main Street businesses, many of whom have remained open to continue to serve consumers during the COVID-19 pandemic, will bear the full burden of regulatory obligations under proposed privacy bills the committee may consider this Congress.
+In the past, bills considered in Congress largely exempted telecommunications companies and big tech service providers from similar obligations to protect consumer privacy.
+Further, despite the bipartisan desire to enact federal data privacy legislation to protect consumers comprehensively, much of the proposed legislation to date has focused on requiring Main Street businesses to protect consumers' data but not financial institutions, data brokers and social media companies that routinely process more sensitive consumer information.
 MSPC therefore urges the Committee to hear from and work with all stakeholders to advance a federal data privacy bill that applies equivalent provisions to all businesses handling consumers' personal information.

-1 The Main Street Privacy Coalition website may be accessed at: https://mainstreetprivacy.com.
+1 The Main Street Privacy Coalition website and member list may be accessed at: https://mainstreetprivacy.com.